kirkya99/AMR_Turtlebot3_Challenge/Readme.md

   * The weighting of the goal  as an `int`
   * The zone of the point.
 This should indicate if it is the `easy`or `hard` zone

+There is already an example list with goals given for the final competition on the 16th February 2024.
+It is saved in the repository under `/fs-213804_tier4/final_project/config/final_goals.yaml`.

+The easiest way of making the code runnable with a new robot arena is to use this list and replace the x and y variables with the new variables.

 ## Steps for the launch of the robot
 1. Change the rosmaster ip on your device to the ip addess of the robot and source the ~/.bashrc
 2. Connect to the robot via ssh e.g. for the robot with the ip 192.168.178.5